BADragons/case-study-1-jmckay-student/README.md

   I could use social media, like Facebook, Discord, Gmail, or Instagram to promote my page.

-  I could add a chat section, or maybe a place where new artists could put up their art.
+  I could add a chat section, or maybe a place where new artists could put up their art and ask for advice.

   Maybe "The Art is Where It's At".
 I could use that to display that no matter what the artist thinks, if someone thinks it's alright, it's alright.